lucas-curtin/nnpdf/README.md

 2. R. D. Ball et al., “The path to proton structure at 1 % accuracy: NNPDF Collaboration,” Eur.
 Phys.
 J. C 82 (2022) 10328, doi:10.1140/epjc/s10052-022-10328-7
 3. S. Iranipour and M. Ubiali, “A new generation of simultaneous fits to LHC data using deep learning,” JHEP 05 (2022) 032, doi:10.1007/JHEP05(2022)032
 4. A. Candido et al., “Bayesian inference with Gaussian processes for the determination of parton distribution functions,” Eur.
 Phys.
 J. C 84 (2024) 716, doi:10.1140/epjc/s10052-024-13100-1

+## AI Declaration

+Portions of this repository—including the README, figures, in-code comments and this notebook—were drafted and refined with the assistance of AI tools.
+In particular, AI support was used to:

+- Generate and polish all plotting routines (including LaTeX‐style labels and publication-ready layouts).
+- Interpret and streamline ValidPhys API calls for data loading, covariance assembly and FK-table construction.
+- Propose inline documentation, code structure outlines and early drafts of the data pipeline and training loops.
+- Ensure consistent UK-English phrasing, formatting of markdown cells, and structuring of the README and notebook headers.

+Every AI-generated suggestion has been personally reviewed, edited, tested and verified by the author to guarantee full scientific accuracy, reproducibility and clarity.
+All code and results presented here reflect definitive, author-approved iterations.